 You don’t see this so much in modern books, but it seems children of yesteryear marched everywhere.
 Could all of that marching in school have carried over into real life?

 I can’t find the credit for this image and it may be a pie advertisement for all I know.
+1950s advertisements featuring housewives were full of it.
 But we haven’t really seen these facial expressions since the 1970s Ladybird books.